 home town, electronic mail address, major field of study, enrollment status (undergraduate

-or graduate, full-time or part-time), dates of attendance, participation in officially
+or graduate, full-time or part-time), date of birth, dates of attendance, participation

-recognized activities and sports, weight and height of members of athletic teams,
+in officially recognized activities and sports, weight and height of members of athletic

 - "Dates of attendance" as used above means the period of time during which a student attends or attended an educational agency or institution.
 Examples of dates of attendance include an academic year, a spring semester or a first quarter.
 The term does not include specific daily records of a student's attendance at an educational agency or institution.